d2osborn/Power-Outages/README.md

 # Fairness Analysis

+My groups for the fairness anal

 To perform a fairness analysis of your final model, we'll compare its performance across two groups.
 In this case, let's define the groups based on the REGION attribute: "Urban" and "Rural" areas.
 We'll use R-squared (R<sup>2</sup>) as our evaluation metric since your task involves regression.

 **Null Hypothesis**: The model is fair.
 Its (R<sup>2</sup>) score for Urban and Rural areas are roughly the same, and any differences are due to random chance.

 **Alternative Hypothesis**: The model is unfair.
 Its (R<sup>2</sup>) score for Urban areas is different from its (R<sup>2</sup>) score for Rural areas.

+1) Compute the actual difference in (R<sup>2</sup>) scores between the Urban and Rural groups using the final fitted model.
+2) Permute the REGION labels multiple times and compute the difference in (R<sup>2</sup>) scores for each permutation.
+3) Compare the actual difference to the distribution of differences from the permutations to determine the p-value.

+My groups for the fairness analysis are longer vs shorter outages.
+This is defined as outages that are greater than 3000 minutes, vs outages that are less than 3000 minutes.

+I decided on these groups because the cause category (which is predicted by my model) can greatly determine the outage duration.
+We want to make sure that the model can predict the classification well because this can inform energy companies on what to focus on to prevent longer outages.

+My evaluation metric will be F1 score since the classes (longer vs shorter) are imbalanced, and this metric accounts for that imbalance, while also incorporating the precision and recall.
+I will use permutation tests to calculate the F1 score for longer vs shorter outages (that are randomly shuffled) and then compare this absolute difference to my initial observed absolute difference.

+Null Hypothesis: The model is fair.
+Its F1 scores for longer and shorter outages are roughly the same, and any differences are due to random chance.

+Alternative Hypothesis: The model is unfair.
+Its F1 score for longer outages is significantly different from the F1 score for shorter outages.

+I performed a permutation test with 10000 trials.
+My significance level is the standard 0.05, and I got a p_value of 0.0 so because this is below the significance level, I reject the null hypothesis.
+The model is significantly different in terms of F1 score for longer vs shorter outages.

+The figure below shows the distribution of the statistic.